HPCForge/BubbleML/bubbleml_data/DOCS.md

 in the governing equations.
 The pressure is computed by solving a Poisson equation.
 We have noticed that the Poisson solver may not be sufficiently robust to be used on its own.
 In the numerical simulations, this is fine because its main purpose is to correct the velocities, not serve as a truly accurate model of pressure.
 In our experiments, we did not use the pressure, but we make note of it for future users who may be interested.
 It would be interesting to incorporate the pressure into models and test whether velocity predictions improve.
+The poisson solver will likely be improved in a future version of Flash-X.

 ## Distance function

-Each simulation includes a field `dfun`, which is a signed distance function to the nearest bubble.
+Each simulation includes a field `dfun`, which is a signed distance function to the nearest bubble interface.
 When a point is in the vapor phase, `dfun > 0`.
 When a point is in the liquid phase, `dfun <= 0`.
 This field can be used to get a mask for all liquid points, all vapor points, or points along the bubble interface.
 In the [example](../examples/data_loading.ipynb), we include an example of how to compute the liquid-vapor interface using the same heavy-side function as the simulation.
 We use the distance function to generate a mask of bubble locations (I.e., points in the vapor phase.)

-## The Domain
+## The Domain Boundary

 The simulation data we provide does not include the boundary.
 For instance, `f['temperature'][:, 0, 0]` is not indexing the heater.
 Instead, it is indexing the cell just above the heater.
 Similarly,